prowe214/react-ts-codetest/INSTRUCTIONS.md

 - [ ] Track the number of moves (a move is when 2 cards are flipped)
 - [ ] Detect when all cards are matched to end the game
 - [ ] Display game over state with final move count

+2. Commit your changes and push to the git remote

+- The push will fail, that's okay — ignore

 You may not finish in the time allotted, and that's okay — **we're most interested in hearing how you think through the problem and explain your approach**.